3 Sources

 Copy Link

-A comprehensive United Nations University Institute for Water, Environment and Health report has found that cutting unnecessary words from AI prompts could reduce ChatGPT energy consumption by up to 25 percent
+A comprehensive United Nations report has exposed a surprising connection between how people write AI prompts and the environmental impact of artificial intelligence.
+Researchers from the United Nations University Institute for Water, Environment and Health (UNU-INWEH) found that eliminating unnecessary words like "please" and "thank you" from interactions with ChatGPT and similar platforms could reduce energy consumption by up to 25 percent

 1

 .
-Removing polite phrases like "please" and "thank you" from interactions with large language models could save between 87 to 98 gigawatt-hours of electricity annually—equivalent to the annual residential electricity use of up to 760,000 people in sub-Saharan Africa1
+The study estimates that adopting concise AI prompts across typical usage patterns could save between 87 and 98 gigawatt-hours of electricity annually—enough to meet the residential power needs of up to 760,000 people in sub-Saharan Africa1

 .